tikv/website/content/blog/how-tikv-read-write.md

     caption="Raft Process in TiKV"
     number="" >}}

 TiKV uses the Raft consensus algorithm to ensure data safety and consistency.
-By default, TiKV uses three replicas form a Raft Group.
+By default, TiKV uses three replicas to form a Raft Group.

 When the client needs to write some data, it sends the request to the Raft Leader.
 This process is called Propose in TiKV.
 The Leader encodes the operation into an entry and writes it into its own Raft Log.
 This is called Append.